incrediblesound/predict-likes/README.md

 ```
 from these results it is clear that john likes calligraphy that shows strength, whereas mary is drawn to calligraphy that lacks balance.

-The last method is predictLike, which takes a person, a list of qualities, an optional threshold and a callback.The algorithm returns all the qualities which occur in the given persons likes at a percentage higher than the threshold, and the threshold defaults to 50 if not given.
+The last method is predictLike, which takes a person, a list of qualities, an optional threshold and a callback.
+The algorithm returns all the qualities which occur in the given persons likes at a percentage higher than the threshold, and the threshold defaults to 50 if not given.

 ```javascript